-We talked about her experience with students leading the ban of straws in K – 12 schools, while removing spork packets in districts.
-As students continually show if we give them the tools, they can achieve insurmountable leadership skills with positive change, locally and globally, in the most substantive years, to carry on for their lifetimes and the future of society.
+We talked about her experience with students leading the ban of straws in K – 12 schools while removing spork packets in districts.
+As students continually show, if we give them the tools, they can achieve insurmountable leadership skills with positive change, locally and globally, in the most substantive years, to carry on for their lifetimes and society’s future.

 But still, both of us were shaking our heads, more so, about how it is more expensive to have a spork packet without a straw.

-I continuously research the history of business supply chains and a foresight which was and often is built without sustainability, social sciences, mental health, youth voices and in this instance during a pandemic, you can say heart.
-‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental well-ness, youth voices and leadership and most importantly the heart, is the way of the future.
-I quickly after our interview started researching about the spork packet and straws.
-Due to my growing knowledge of how our value supply chain has been an interesting multitude of often lacking indicators, which lends itself to slow to mend response processes, especially in the wake of pandemics causing social strains and the inabilities of successful sustainability, I looked to find hope in repair.
+I continuously research the history of business supply chains and foresight built without sustainability, social sciences, mental health, youth voices, and in this instance, during a pandemic, you can say heart.
+‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental wellness in a learner society, youth voices and leadership with heart, is the way of the future.
+I quickly, after our interview, started researching about the spork packet and straws.
+Due to my growing knowledge of societies value supply chains, lacking indicators, lends itself to inabilities of successful sustainability.
+Can it be repaired after the fact?

-I compare it to how ‘the most’ unhealthy substances (such as corn syrup) is subsidized, and especially foods and substances harmful to the health of children, with long-term bioaccumulation threats.
-Often subsidies lack the real ‘value supply chain’ we need to properly represent the current and future generation of public health.
+I compare it to how ‘the most’ unhealthy substances (such as corn syrup) are subsidized, especially foods and substances harmful to children’s health.
+With long-term bioaccumulation threats.
+Often subsidies lack the real ‘value supply chain’ we need to adequately represent the current and future generation of public health.

-Shifting back on course, my question then was, what role do students play now within distant learning, and in moving forward, in order to continue to foster their voice, leadership and growth?
+Shifting back on course, my question then was, what role do students play within distant learning and in moving forward to foster their voice, leadership, and growth?

-I mean think of when you were in 6th grade.
+I mean, think of when you were in 6th grade?
 Student leadership projects were essential, maybe often lacking?
-Projects fostered at an age where youth are continually discovering their potential, challenging their leadership, but with continued guidance from mentors becomes the dream scenario for fostering their essential voice.
+Projects fostered at an age where youth are continually discovering their potential, challenging their leadership.
+But with continued guidance from mentors becomes the dream scenario for encouraging their essential voice.

 As I think of all the ways students and teachers are having to adapt and learn, I am not only enamored by Dr. Brady’s annual ‘themes for her district,’ but how she has used them to inspire, motivate, educate and execute her vision of “Exceptionally Prepared Learners, Innovative and Compassionate World Citizens.”

-Make sure you listen to Dr. Brady”s Launch Episode 1 of PilialohaNow – Building Sustainability, City In Design – Youth Indicators™ Series to learn about her themes such as ‘BE EXCEPTIONAL, RE, and WE!
-If you want to know the ‘power of themes’ in education you definitely want to listen to her episode.
+Make sure you listen to Dr. Brady’s Launch Episode 1 of PilialohaNow – Building Sustainability, City In Design – Youth Indicators™ Series to learn about her themes such as ‘BE EXCEPTIONAL, RE, and WE!
+If you want to know the ‘power of themes’ in education, you definitely want to listen to this episode!

 What Dr. Brady said next was not only the catch phase to put my brain into a frenzy of happiness, but she stated the “best leaders are able to tell the story and help individuals see themselves within the story.”
 Which we know is so powerful and a servant leader characteristic.

-While I continued to have goosebumps on my arms, she discussed personal and professional insight how “The Heart” came to light, expressing her message how “to be heart centered, we must build from our strengths.”
-We know how to BE EXCEPTIOPNAL!
+While I continued to have goosebumps on my arms, she discussed personal and professional insight into how “The Heart” came to light, expressing her message how “to be heart-centered, we must build from our strengths.
+We know how to BE EXCEPTIONAL!
 We must be respectful, resilient, and responsive.
-We know “Relationships Matter!”
-Being heart centered is more than just connecting individuals, it’s about “connecting hearts.”
+We know “Relationships Matter.”
+Being heart-centered is more than just connecting individuals, it’s about connecting hearts.”

-When I asked her what has been the important thing this past year to reflect on she mentions, how educators have had to rethink and in an expedited manner, shifting education and teaching processes, to accommodate the students and families.
+When I asked her what has been the most important thing this past year to reflect on, she mentions how educators have had to rethink, and in an expedited manner, shifting education and teaching processes, to accommodate the students and families.

-The big question she mentioned, which is a constant: “how to get students to stay focused and engaged?”
+She mentioned the big question, which is a constant: “how to get students to stay focused and engaged?”

 She referred back again to ‘small groups and innovation.’
-Which is honestly how youth in schools and even adults in organizations, provide actual evidenced-based proof that collaboration in small groups is really where innovation is at.
+This is honestly how youth in schools and even adults in organizations are actual evidenced-based proof that collaboration in small groups is really where innovation is.

-In my thoughts, small groups allow for more listening of each idea, learning and brainstorming in effective ways, while be able to execute innovation more readily.
+In my thoughts, small groups allow for more listening of each idea, learning, and brainstorming in effective ways while executing innovation more readily.

-Dr. Brady points out, this is especially important in virtual environments, in order to continue “Exceptionally Prepared Learners and Compassionate World Citizens” especially during a pandemic and while having access to innovative technology.
-She has seen the effectiveness of small groups within the classroom, assisting with enhanced success of virtual learning.
+Dr. Brady points out that this is especially important in virtual environments to continue “Exceptionally Prepared Learners and Compassionate World Citizens,” especially during a pandemic and while having access to innovative technology.
+She has seen small groups’ effectiveness within the classroom, assisting with virtual learning’s enhanced success.

 Dr. Brady resonates “compassion!”

-This then presented a ‘global goal’ lens as front and center!
+This then presented the global goal lens as front and center!

-We then discussed the necessity of inclusion and equity, and how BLM opened up a lot of inequities, gender and socio economics.
-And how the heart is synonymous of the heart of self and the heart of others
+We then discussed the necessity of inclusion and equity and how BLM opened up many inequities, gender, and socioeconomics.
+And how the heart is synonymous with the heart of self, and the heart of others.

 “We really are having to grasp becoming welcoming citizens with love and heart.”

-Which aligns with the United National Sustainable Development Goal 17 – with caring, loving, quality education where youth can thrive in voice and leadership, all the goals are align.
+This aligns with the United Nations Sustainable Development Goal 17, and with caring, loving, quality education where youth can thrive in voice and leadership, all the goals are aligned.

 Dr. Brady expressed theme is all about drive!

-I retouched on our podcast launch episode, how in the wake of the pandemic, she had devices ready for every student, and a preparedness plan that had already been in place, as well as, internet access in partnerships with Verizon.
+I retouched on our podcast launch episode, how in the wake of covid, she had devices ready for every student, and a preparedness plan that had already been in place, as well as, internet access in partnerships with Verizon.

 The fact National School District was prepared, my thoughts went straight to how many districts in San Diego and the Nation weren’t fortunate enough to be prepared?
 What did that statistic look like?
 Definitely a case study in waiting for upcoming doctorate students.

-Meanwhile as she discussed this hurdle in education, I kept thinking about how slowing down and appreciation with family was a key root of today’s conversation, and how the pandemic slowed us down, but on the flip side, we need to speed up and revamp our response systems in health, environment, education and politics.
+Meanwhile, as she discussed this hurdle in education, I kept thinking about how slowing down, and appreciation with family was a key root of today’s conversation, and how the pandemic slowed us down, but we need to speed up and revamp our response systems in health, environment, education, and politics.

-Dr. Brady read my mind and explained, ebb and flow, and from her role it is about knowing when to push and when to wait.
+Dr. Brady read my mind and explained eb and flow, and from her role, it is about knowing when to push and when to wait.

-Since the beginning of time, the ebb and flow, the yin and yang, the flow of society and life, is the fact we are all interconnected.
-Which is why supply chains are often faulty and incomplete.
-They don’t consider interconnectedness on a multitude of ‘sciences.’
+Since the beginning of time, the eb and flow, the yin and yang, the flow of society and life, and the fact we are all interconnected.
+This is why supply chains are often faulty and incomplete.
+They don’t consider the interconnectedness on a multitude of ‘sciences.’

-Dr. Brady lastly expressed the importance of timelines, project management, and keeping up with change during substantial life impacting situations such as a pandemic.
+Dr. Brady lastly expressed the importance of timelines, projects, and keeping up with change during covid.

 That combines thoughts of individualism vs. partnerships.
-Which is a ‘Shift in Culture.’
-Which is an entire separate conversation, when leading into my new series coming out soon, ‘Culture of Repair.’
+Which is a ‘Change in Culture.’
+Which is a whole other conversation when leading into my new series coming out soon, ‘Culture of Repair.’

-My closing thoughts were healthy competition and its existence within capitalist individualism vs. sustainable innovative small groups/partnerships!
+My closing thoughts were healthy competition and its existence in capitalist individualism vs. sustainable, innovative small groups/partnerships!

-Lastly, we closed up with the importance of acknowledging ‘mental health’ in everything!
+Lastly, we closed up with the importance of ‘mental health’ in everything!

 Mental health, youth voices in leadership, will be a common thread in the PilialohaNow – Building Sustainability, City In Design – Youth Indicators™ guest episode ‘weblog’ series.
 The discussion of themes and the power of storytelling is very important in the current and future series ahead.

-A personal thank you to Dr. Brady’s insight, passion and for mentoring youth and others including myself, reinvigorating innovation in our youth, spreading ‘compassion’ and most importantly ‘heart.’
+A personal thank you to Dr. Brady’s insight, passion, and mentoring youth and others, including myself, reinvigorating innovation in our youth, spreading ‘compassion’, and, most importantly, ‘heart.’

-Not only is it an honor, but I cannot believe I was able to interview Dr. Brady and learn the inner depth of her hearth theme, including a personal journey, while being able to release it in February of 2021.
+Not only is it an honor, but I cannot believe I was able to interview Dr. Brady and learn the inner depth of her heart theme, including personal paths, while being able to release it in February of 2021.

-Here’s to small groups and innovation for 2021, collaboration, learning, youth voices and leadership, while really listening to each other, as well as our’ hearts,’ while achieving sustainable goals for current and future generations and revamping “value supply chains,’ because we are interconnected!
+Here’s to small groups and innovation for 2021, collaboration, learning, youth voices, and leadership, while really listening to each other, as well as our’ hearts,’ while achieving sustainable goals for current and future generations as we are all interconnected!